r1pk/filmtab-server/README.md

       playedSeconds: number - number of seconds passed since the beginning of the video }
   ```
-  Server emits only one event `video::playedSeconds` to the user who joined the room
+  Server emits only one event `video::currentPlayedSeconds` to the user who joined the room
 - `video::currentPlayedSeconds`
   ```
     message {